KStateMachine/kstatemachine/README.md

 }
 ```

-_Note: cross-level transitions are not supported yet._

 ### Inherit transitions by grouping states

 Suppose you have three states that all should have a transitions to another state.
 You can
 explicitly set this transition for each state but with this approach complexity grows and when you
 add fourth state you have to remember to add this specific transition.
-This problem can be solved with
+This problem can be solved
-adding parent state which defines such transition and groups its child states.
+with adding parent state which defines such transition and groups its child states.
 Child states
 inherit there parent transitions.

 ![Inherit transitions diagram](./doc/diagrams/inherit-transitions.png)

+### Cross level transitions

+_Comming soon..._

+## Parallel states

+_Comming soon..._

 ## Arguments